Chapter 1 - Fresh Air

 “I think you’ll be just fine,” she tells him.
 “Are you ready?”

 “Yes!
 Take me for a ride.”

-Theresa wheels him down the wide halls towards the elevators and I trot alongside her.
+Theresa wheels him down the wide halls toward the elevators as I trot alongside her.
 I can’t get over how beautiful this place is.
-Each wing is painted a different family of colors.
-This area is shades of aqua adorned with water and ocean-related artworks.
+Each wing is decorated with a different family of colors.
+This one has shades of aqua, the walls adorned with ocean-related artworks.

 “You know I can walk, right?”
 Mr. Ziegler says to Theresa.

 “That’s what you said last time.
 Right before you passed out and almost got yourself a concussion,” Theresa scolds him.
 He snarls at her like a playful child.
-I grab his chart from the front of the bed and take a look.
+I grab the tablet from the front of the bed and take a look.

-His symptoms are mostly vague: loss of appetite, unexplained weight loss, body aches, low-grade fever.
-The only one of actual concern is the stabbing pain in the abdomen and back, and fainting spells.
+His symptoms are mostly vague: unexplained weight loss, headache, body aches, and fatigue.
+The only symptoms of actual concern are the stabbing pains in the abdomen and back and fainting spells.